-Harry caught his eye and pushed a whisper of magic at him.
-A faint impression of fading shock flitted through his thoughts.
+Harry caught his eye and pushed a whisper of magic at him, a faint impression of fading shock flitting through his thoughts.
 He turned to the fire and the tenuous connection broke.

 ‘You’re not looking very ill.’
 Katie drifted down the staircase from the girl’s dormitories and sat on the arm of Harry’s chair.
 ‘That horrible sickness you picked up yesterday has mysteriously vanished.’